-After being introduced into the Japanese automotive market in the late 1940s, light motor vehicles quickly gained popularity.
-Kei cars are not only an affordable alternative to regular-sized passenger cars for private use, but are also manufactured for commercial purposes, including micro transporters, mini trucks, and small-sized welfare vehicles.
+After being introduced into the Japanese automotive market in the late 1940s, light motor vehicles have quickly gained popularity.
+Kei cars are not only an affordable alternative to regular-sized private passenger cars; there are also models manufactured for commercial purposes, including mini trucks, minivans, and small-sized assisted-mobility vehicles.

 Nowadays, more than one in three vehicles owned or in use fall into this category in Japan.
 While the most popular regular-sized passenger car modelthe Toyota Yaris, recorded unit sales of almost 213 thousand units in 2021, Honda’s mini-sized N-Box model rivaled the Yaris, selling nearly 190 thousand units.